Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Experimental Setup

 \textbf{SafetyBench} \citep{zhang2024safetybench} is a closed-ended safety benchmark with multiple-choice questions.
 We evaluate only on the English test subset and report \textbf{Accuracy} as the percentage of correct answers.
 We employ the prompt template in Code~\ref{lst:template-safetybench}, and the model's predicted answers are chosen based on the highest likelihood scores.

-\textbf{Do-Not-Answer} \citep{wang-etal-2024-answer} is an English dataset of instructions that models should refuse to execute.
+\textbf{Do-Not-Answer} \citep{wang-etal-2024-answer} is an English dataset containing $939$ instructions that models should refuse to execute.
 Performance is measured using \textbf{Attacking Success Rate (ASR)}, defined as the proportion of generated harmful responses.
-We use the authors’ fine-tuned Longformer classifier and average ASR over three random initialization seeds.
+We use the authors’ fine-tuned Longformer classifier and average ASR over three random seeds.

 \textbf{HEx-PHI} \citep{Qi2023FinetuningAL} is a dataset composed of harmful prompts.
 As with Do-Not-Answer, we report the \textbf{Attacking Success Rate (ASR)} as the evaluation metric.
 To classify the model's response, we employ a HarmBench \citep{mazeika2024harmbench} fine-tuned model.
 To further assess model robustness, we employ diverse decoding strategies, as proposed by \citet{huang2023catastrophic}, which enable the examination of model vulnerabilities beyond the default generation settings.